stiglers-eponym/BeamerPresenter/README.md

 slides in one window and notes for the speaker (or the same presentation slides) with some additional information in a second window.

-BeamerPresenter is mainly tested with presentations created by LaTeX beamer and tries to implement all features available in LaTeX beamer.
+BeamerPresenter is mainly tested on GNU/Linux with X11 or wayland using presentations created by LaTeX beamer.

-BeamerPresenter is only tested on GNU/Linux with X11 and wayland.

 ## Build